Exiv2/exiv2/README.md

 ## 4 Test Suite

 The test suite is implemented using CTest.
 CMake adds the target 'test' to the build.
 You can run ctest with the command `$ cmake --build . --target test`, or simply with `$ ctest`.
-The build creates 5 tests: bashTests, bugfixes, tiffTests, unit_tests and versionTest.
+The build creates 6 tests: bashTests, bugfixes, lensTest, tiffTests, unit_tests and versionTest.
 You can run all tests or a subset.

 ```bash
 $ cmake --build . --target test